zolrath/wemux/README.md

  This can be disabled by setting `announce_attach="false"`

- In addition, when a user switches from one session to another via the `wemux name
- <sessionname>` command, their movement is displayed similarly to the attach
+ In addition, when a user switches from one session to another via the `wemux join <sessionname>` command, their movement is displayed similarly to the attach messages.
- messages.

-  If csagan enters `wemux name applepie` the users on the default session `host` will see:
+  If csagan enters `wemux join applepie` the users on the default session `host` will see:

     csagan has switched to session: applepie